mootcycle/js-dev-server/README.md

     -j, --jitter

 If your text editor is like mine, it might touch a couple of files when you invoke a save command.
 If this is the case, you'll want js-dev-server to wait until all that activity is finished before it rescans and refreshes your pages.
 The jitter option allows you to specify how long to wait before a rescan/refresh will start.
-The default wait time is 300ms.
+The default wait time is 500ms.

+#### watchDirectory

+    -W, --watchDirectory

+The directory to watch for changes. (default: current working directory)

+#### serveDirectory

+    -S, --serveDirectory

+The directory to serve html files from. (default: current working directory)

 ## Thanks:
 [Paul Irish](https://twitter.com/paul_irish)